 To successfully stand out in the wild chaos of the digital void, think about all the places your infographic might appear:

 - What’s the biggest size the blog, landing page, or microsite will allow for images?
 Will this be viewed on mobile?
 Know your specs ahead of time.

-- Don’t forget social.
+- What social platform will this be promoted on?
 Facebook, Twitter, Instagram, and Pinterest all display different dimensions.

 - Is there a chance it will be printed?
 If so, then it changes the color game.
 RGB for web; CMYK for print.

 - What’s the ideal resolution?
 Well, here it is: 72 dpi for web, 150 dpi for retina screens, 300 dpi for print.